ibm-cloud-docs/key-protect/at-events.md

 The following fields include extra information:
 - The `requestData.keyType` field includes the type of key that was created.
 - The `responseData.keyId` field includes the unique identifier associated with the key.
-- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version.
+- The `responseData.keyVersionId` field includes the unqiue idenitifier of the current key version used to wrap the input ciphertext.
 - The `responseData.keyVersionCreationDate` field includes the date that the current version of the key was created.
 - The `responseData.keyState` field includes the integer that correlates to the state of the key.